Køkken upgrade på budget

 Wall painting

-Initially, we wanted to paint the kitchen the same beige color as the hallway - However, we quickly realized it wasnøt colourful enough for us.Fortunately, we came up with other ideas with the help of all our followers on Instagram - and the walls turned blue.
-And the ceiling - because Frederik accidentally hit it with the paint when he really wanted to get the job done quickly.
+Initially, we wanted to paint the kitchen the same beige color as the hallway - LIGHT 2C from Røverkøb.
+However, the beige on the doors didn't do its job and looked more like a worn white.
+Fortunately, we came up with other ideas with the help of all our followers on Instagram - and the walls turned blue.
+And the ceiling - because Frederik hit it when he just wanted to finish.
 The color is called Light Aqua 1C.

 Our hallway and kitchen are the only rooms that are not separated by a door frame, but instead by an arch.
 To get the two wall colors to meet nicely, we played a bit with masking tape.
 Our striped arch is now one of the best things in the apartment.
-Both the hallway and the kitchen are in relatively muted colours, but the striped arch brings a bit of circus into the rooms despite this.
+Both the hallway and kitchen are in relatively muted colours, but the striped arch brings a bit of circus into the rooms despite this.

 Please let us know if you have any questions, good advice or share your own make-over with us if you use some inspiration from here!

-Lots of construction hugs,
+Lots of construction debris,

-Frede and Chris
+Fred and Chris

 Back to blog

-Leave a comment
+Submit a comment